SEO

 Top 5 Negative SEO Attacks You Should Keep An Eye On

-Negative SEO attacks, without a doubt, can be very harmful to your website, drop your SEO rankings, ruin website reputation, lose customer trust and leave you with a ton of work to recover.
+Negative SEO attacks, without a doubt, can be very harmful to your website, drop your SEO rankings, ruin your website reputation, lose customer trust, and leave you with a ton of work to recover.

-This article explains 5 most common types of negative SEO attacks and tips on preventing them.
+This article explains the five most common types of negative SEO attacks and offers tips on preventing them.
 Let’s dive in!

 What is Negative SEO?